 In every case of my social life, I went to great pains to hide everything.
 I didn’t know how to start the conversation about IBD and I absolutely kept my scars and stretch marks covered.
 Big t-shirts.
 Long shorts and skirts.
 Dark tights.
 Boots.
 No one saw my skin.
 Even with serious high school and college boyfriends, I’m not sure I ever talked with any of them about IBD.
 I was managing to stay out of the hospital (actually more living in denial of my unrelenting symptoms), so that didn’t force the issue.

 Even then, when someone had interest in me, I was always looking for the “motive” or the “problem.”
 I mean, what was wrong with them that they couldn’t find someone better?
 Or was I being used for some purpose?
-I came across as closed off, because I wasn’t ready to give anything emotionally and get myself into a situation I couldn’t find my out of.
+I came across as closed off, because I wasn’t ready to give anything emotionally and get myself into a situation I couldn’t find my way out of.
 I had no self-worth, I did not think I was worth dating, and I certainly did not think I was attractive to men.
-I knew other women who dated frequently, who had sex with whomever they wanted, and I felt like I was somehow outside of it all.
+I knew other women who dated frequently, who had sex with whomever they chose, and I felt like I was outside of it all.
 An observer.

 What a shitty way to spend your 20s.